Midwife in the Tire Swing

 “We’re trying for some sex here,” shouted the clown after the departing tweenies.
 “You could show some respect.”
 His breath spoke of missed dental appointments.
 “See me.
 Notice me.
 Blow me?”

 “No, thank you.
 Uh, I just ate?”
 The smell of rotting teeth assailed her nostrils as it floated out of the medicine cabinet.
 Samantha sat down on the edge of the sink.
-She guessed she was talking with an hallucination.
-No, hallucinations don’t have halitosis.
+Hallucinations don’t have halitosis.
 “Hold on.
 There’s some mouth wash on the second shelf, in the back.”

 “I am sure your book is very interesting,” said Samantha, her face averted.
-A peeping Tom, then, a stalker, intruder, an obsessive writer, a maker of lists, a street corner psycho with a manifesto.
+A peeping Tom, then, a stalker, a street corner psycho with a manifesto.

 “No, it’s not.
 It’s typing, not writing.
 You know who they said that about?
 Jack Kerouac.”
 The clown’s voice was that of a man in middle years.
 “Truman Capote.
 Imagine.”